Skip to content

 • Optic nerve: Evaluate for hypoplasia or coloboma.

-The most important goal in the genetic evaluation of aniridia is to determine whether the PAX6 deletion extends to the WT1 gene 1).
-Whole-exome sequencing or MLPA is used to evaluate mutations and deletions in the PAX6 and WT1 regions 1)2).
+The most important goal in the genetic evaluation of aniridia is to confirm whether the PAX6 deletion extends to the WT1 gene 1).
+Whole-exome sequencing and MLPA are used to evaluate mutations and deletions in the PAX6 and WT1 regions 1)2).

 • Abdominal ultrasound: Screening for Wilms tumor.
 For sporadic cases, follow-up every few months is recommended.

-• Head MRI: Evaluate for abnormalities of the olfactory bulbs, cerebellum, and corpus callosum.
+• Head MRI: Evaluate for abnormalities of the olfactory bulb, cerebellum, and corpus callosum.

-• Developmental assessment: Evaluate cognitive function and behavior.
+• Developmental assessment: Evaluate cognitive and behavioral function.

 Q Is genetic testing always necessary?